And Quiet Flows the Don

-The novel is considered one of the most significant works of world and Russian literature in the 20th century.
+The novel is considered one of the most significant works of literature in the 20th century.
 It depicts the lives and struggles of Don Cossacks during the First World War, the Russian Revolution, and Russian Civil War.
 In 1965, Sholokhov was awarded the Nobel Prize in Literature for the novel.

 Plot summary

 The novel deals with the life of the Cossacks living in the Don River valley during the early 20th century, starting around 1912, just prior to World War I. The plot revolves around the Melekhov family of Tatarsk, who are descendants of a Cossack who, to the horror of many, took a Turkish captive as a wife during the Crimean War.
 She is accused of witchcraft by Melekhov's superstitious neighbors, who attempt to kill her but are fought off by her husband.
 Their descendants, the son and grandsons, who are the protagonists of the story, are therefore often nicknamed "Turks".
 Nevertheless, they command a high level of respect among people in Tatarsk.